 Combine eggs, milk, cream, mustard and spices in a large bowl.
 Whisk until the custard ingredients are well blended.

 Now, start layering the casserole.
-Place a layer of bread on the bottom of the buttered baking dish.
+Place half of the bread on the bottom of a baking dish.

 I usually try to make the bread layer as even as possible.
 But, it's okay if the bread overlaps a little.